Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide/package-manager-npm.md

 }
 ```

 Although out of scope for this introduction, care must also be taken when working with [objects as properties and events](https://custom-elements-everywhere.com/).
-This will be [resolved in React 19](https://github.com/facebook/react/issues/11347#issuecomment-2027508811).
+This has been fixed in React 19.

 ## Figma Dev Mode